Department Name: H7000:Trauma and Acute Care Surgery Services

-This position works one on one with Registered Nurse (RN) to complete delegated tasks and provide direct patient care such as: obtain vital signs, phlebotomy, documentation, assist with ADL's (activities of daily living), order and stock supplies, respond to patient call lights, unit orientation, and patient admission, transfer, and discharge.
+This position works one-on-one with a Registered Nurse (RN) to complete delegated tasks and provide direct patient care such as: obtaining vital signs, phlebotomy, documentation, assisting with ADL's (activities of daily living), ordering and stocking supplies, responding to patient call lights, unit orientation, and patient admission, transfer and discharge.
 Positions may also involve moving patients from bed to wheelchair or stretcher, or stretcher to treatment/surgical tables.
 Handling of specimens and delivery to labs and preparation of patients for surgical procedures may also be required.

 The primary responsibilities for this position consist of providing prompt, compassionate, and patient centered care in a collaborative, team-oriented work environment.
 This dynamic environment supports collaborative efforts among the nursing staff and the teams of physicians to increase communication, follow through, and enhance patient outcomes and satisfaction.
 This includes utilization of the nursing process in conjunction with a comprehensive patient-centered plan of care, ensuring patient satisfaction and adhering to University policies and procedures as well as federal, state and local regulations.

-In addition, the essential functions for this position include the ability to lift, carry, push, and pull 50-100 pounds on a daily basis; as well as stand, walk, and sit for long periods of time.
+In addition, the essential functions for this position include the ability to lift, carry, push, and pull 50-100 pounds on a daily basis, as well as stand, walk and sit for long periods of time.
 The conditions of work may involve exposure to communicable diseases and injury from intractable patients or sharp instruments.
 Please apply to any and all positions for which you feel qualified.
 If you do not apply for a specific position, you cannot be considered for that position.

 The ideal candidate will be compassionate, honest, trustworthy, and have a strong work ethic.
-Must enjoy working in a team and also be able to take direction and communicate effectively with staff, patients and their family members.
-In addition, must also be confident and enjoy working in a fast paced environment.
+Must enjoy working in a team and also have the ability to take direction and communicate effectively with staff, patients and their family members.
+In addition, must also be confident and enjoy working in a fast-paced environment.
 Knowledge of CPR and basic concept of abnormal vital sign parameters is a must.
-Candidate will also need strong organizational, prioritization, basic computer navigation skills, and working knowledge of the Internet.
+Candidate will also need strong organizational, prioritization, basic computer navigation skills and a working knowledge of the Internet.

 American Heart Association (AHA) Basic Life Support certification for the Healthcare Provider valid at time of hire is required.